coolcorn/devo/index.md

 This site features information about "Extended Day", which is technically known as the Devotion Primary Extended Day Program (DPEDP): http://coolcorn.github.com/devo/extended-day

+It also covers the upcoming [renovation](renovation) of the school building.

 The "source" of this site can be seen at https://github.com/coolcorn/devo and a list of recent changes is available at https://github.com/coolcorn/devo/commits/gh-pages

 [town-site]: http://www.brookline.k12.ma.us/index.php?option=com_content&view=article&id=113&Itemid=155